VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 {{< /details >}} -->

 > [!TIP]
-> In the very beggining of the `run_binary_extras` file we have already initialised some variables to address the observed parameters of the system:
+> In the very beginning of the `run_binary_extras` file, we have already initialised some variables to address the observed parameters of the system:
 >
 >```fortran
 >    !
 Global parameters of Cyg X-1